Academics

 • Wellness

-The first grade students explore a variety of Wellness topics this year.
+First grade students explore a variety of Wellness topics throughout the year in Wellness class.
 They review and practice concepts of personal and general space, how to move safely in close proximity to others and further their mastery of locomotor movements.
-In addition, students gain an understanding of nutrition related topics and how to make conscious food choices based on a traffic light concept (red, yellow, and green light food categories).
-The students make the distinction between tossing and throwing techniques, while solidifying their catching skill set.
-The first graders continue to explore different types of equipment both independently and in small groups and also begin a study of balance, flexibility and strength.
+In addition, students gain an understanding of nutrition-related topics and how to make conscious food choices based on a traffic light concept (red, yellow and green light food categories).
+The students make the distinction between tossing and throwing techniques while solidifying their catching skill set.
+First grader students continue to explore different types of equipment both independently and in small groups and also begin a study of balance, flexibility and strength.

 Grade 2